astj/p5-Plack-Middleware-RevisionPlate/README.md

 # DESCRIPTION

 Plack::Middleware::RevisionPlate returns content of file `REVISION` (or the file specified by `revision_filename` option) on GET/HEAD request to path specified `path` option.
-Content of endpoint don't changes even if `REVISION` file changed, but returns 404 if `REVISION` file removed.
+Content of endpoint doesn't change even if `REVISION` file changed, but returns 404 if `REVISION` file removed.

 # LICENSE